MrBertieG/Visit-Folkestone/README.md

 Town Tour Page | Clicking "Town Tour" tab in the nav bar will redirect you to the second page of the website.
 All images have been tested, and will redirect the user successfully to external pages | PASS
 Conttact Page | Clicking "Contact" tab in the nav bar will redirect you to the third page of the website.
 The submission form will send the information successfully to https://formdump.codeinstitute.net/ .
 The google maps interractive map also works successfully | PASS
 Text | All fonts and colours have been consistent throughout the website | PASS Footer | The footer contains four social media icons.
-Facebook, Instagram, Youtube, Twitter which will redirect the user to their resipective website.
+Facebook, Instagram, Youtube, Twitter which when clicked, will redirect the user to their resipective website. | PASS

 - Chrome Developer Tools Lighthouse.
 Performance is in the amber zone due the the picture sizes.
 Visit Folkestone is a website designed to attract visitors so the aim is for the pictures to be as clear and high definition as possible to entice people to come over.
 The Website still performes well.